 Cordova Covered Spaces

-Working to build covered spaces along the existing roadways within walking distance from downtown Cordova, Alaska.
+The Cordova Trail and Covered Spaces Project is working to build covered spaces along the existing roadways within walking distance from downtown Cordova, Alaska.
 Places for use and enjoyment by all.

 A community project to help people get out of the weather and enjoy outdoor experiences including classes and education, creation of art, group meetings, family time and more.